pulp/pulp-operator/roles/pulp-api/README.md

     * `debug`: Wether to run pulp in debug mode.
 * `image`: The image name.
 Default: quay.io/pulp/pulp
 * `image_version`: The image tag.
 Default: stable
+* `gunicorn_timeout`: The timeout for the gunicorn process.
+Default: 90
 * `storage_type`: A string for specifying storage configuration type.
 * `file_storage_access_mode`: The access mode for the volume.
 * `file_storage_size`: The storage size.